[Code 1955, § 3-2.1.]

 [Code 1955, § 3-2.8.]

-Each person who shall be the owner, agent or lessee of fuel-burning equipment, except such as use gas fuel only, and except coal-burning boilers of not to exceed 20 horsepower rating or of 2,500 square feet, or less, of equivalent direct radiation, shall provide means whereby the fireman, engineer or other person firing the fuel-burning equipment may be enabled to know, without leaving the boiler or furnace room, whether smoke is being emitted contrary to the provisions of this chapter, so that the necessary corrections in firing may be made promptly.
+Each person who shall be the owner, agent or lessee of fuel-burning equipment, except such as use gas fuel only, and except coal-burning boilers of not to exceed 20 horsepower rating or of 2,500 square feet, or less, of equivalent direct radiation, shall provide means whereby the firefighter, engineer or other person firing the fuel-burning equipment may be enabled to know, without leaving the boiler or furnace room, whether smoke is being emitted contrary to the provisions of this chapter, so that the necessary corrections in firing may be made promptly.

 [Code 1955, § 3-2.7.]

-Each person owning, operating or in charge or control of any equipment, who shall cause or permit or participate in any violation of this chapter, either as proprietor, owner, lessee, tenant, manager, superintendent, constructor, installer, mechanic, repairman, captain, janitor, engineer, fireman or otherwise, shall be individually and collectively liable for any penalties resulting from a violation of this chapter.
+Each person owning, operating or in charge or control of any equipment, who shall cause or permit or participate in any violation of this chapter, either as proprietor, owner, lessee, tenant, manager, superintendent, constructor, installer, mechanic, repairman, captain, janitor, engineer, firefighter or otherwise, shall be individually and collectively liable for any penalties resulting from a violation of this chapter.

 Each violation of any provision of this chapter shall be deemed a misdemeanor and shall be punishable by a fine not to exceed $500 or imprisonment for a period not to exceed 90 days, or both, and shall be subject to the nuisance proceedings referred to in Section 1-10, where applicable.